 Another one of the bestselling products is smart lighting, with 21% of consumers admitting to owning some.
 Smart lighting is especially effective for saving energy.
 One lightbulb usually costs 0.5p an hour to run, so the UK wastes £170 million every year on lighting.
 With a smart interface, you can monitor which lights are turned on and in which room in the house at all times, as well as setting a timer so you can make sure your house doesn’t look empty so it’s more secure when you go on holiday.

 But perhaps the most interesting trend to come out of smart home tech is that it has become more popular with older audiences.
 The biggest adopters of smart home tech are those 55 years and older, while the second biggest is the 45 – 54-year-olds.
 This is due to the fact that the older the homeowner the more likely they are to invest money into saving money on bills, whilst homeowners in the 18 – 24 category would be splurging money to automate their homes.
 We may be closer to the Jetsons way of life than ever before, but paying the bill still takes priority over turning your home into a replica of the Skypad apartments, as only 21% of smart homeowners have integrated their tech with more than one room.

 A form of technology that’s becoming more popular due to both its energy saving and automotive properties are smart blinds.
-Smart blinds such as the Powerview range from Thomas Sanderson mean that you can control them remotely, meaning not only does it make your home secure and technologically advanced, but you also have the option to set the mood for any occasion or time of day with the push of a button, as well as using them to adjust the temperature of a room.
+Electric blinds from Thomas Sanderson mean that you can control them remotely, meaning not only does it make your home secure and technologically advanced, but you also have the option to set the mood for any occasion or time of day with the push of a button, as well as using them to adjust the temperature of a room.
 This means you have complete autonomy over the look and feel of a room, in addition to saving vast amounts on your energy bills.